Stelliro/PuffinZip/README.md

 # PuffinZip - LZMA Compression Utility

-**Note from publisher:**
+> **Note from the Developer (Stelliro):**
-This application is currently in an active testing and development phase and may not always work as intended.
-I am sharing this project as a learning experience and am far from a professional coder, with my skills primarily in understanding and simple editing of code rather than writing complex systems from scratch (I am Gemini 2.5s new supervisor XD).
+> This application is currently in an active testing and development phase and may not always work as intended.
+I am sharing this project as a learning experience and am far from a professional coder, with my skills primarily in understanding and simple editing of code rather than writing complex systems from scratch.
+>

- **Intended Use:** PuffinZip is primarily designed for compressing/decompressing files or folders under 100MB.
+> **Intended Use:** PuffinZip is primarily designed for compressing/decompressing files or folders under 100MB.

 PuffinZip is a simple, user-friendly graphical application for compressing and decompressing files using the powerful LZMA algorithm.
-It aims to offer high compression ratios in a clean, dark-mode interface.
+It's designed with a clean, dark-mode interface.

-Initial tests on specific file types have shown that PuffinZip, using Python's LZMA implementation at preset 9, can achieve slightly higher compression rates than 7-Zip's LZMA/LZMA2 on its "Ultra" settings for those same files.
-However, compression performance can vary widely depending on file content and further comparative testing is encouraged.
+PuffinZip utilizes Python's built-in `lzma` module at its highest setting (preset 9) to achieve strong compression.
+While it aims for significant file size reduction, dedicated and highly optimized compression utilities like 7-Zip (which employs its own finely-tuned LZMA/LZMA2 parameters and container formats) may still achieve marginally better compression ratios on some files.
+PuffinZip offers a straightforward, graphical approach to LZMA compression.
+Compression performance can vary based on file content.

 ![PuffinZip Screenshot](PuffinZip.png)